exortech/urlinfo/README.md

 The purpose of the recursive matching is so that pages (regardless of query string params) and full domains can be flagged as a source of malware.

-Matching is case-insensitive: URLs will be lowercased before being matched.

 The route will return:
 * _200 OK_ HTTP status code if the client can access the URL (eg. it is a source of malware)
 * _403 Forbidden_ HTTP status code if the URL is blocked because it is a known source of malware